George Bell Jr.: Awards and decorations

 Bell's awards included the Distinguished Service Medal, and his foreign honors included the French Croix de Guerre with Palm and the Legion of Honor, as well as appointment as a Knight Commander of England's Order of St. Michael and St. George.
 The citation to his Army DSM reads:

 Post military career

 After leaving the Army, Bell was elected President of Chicago's Hill State Bank.

 Death and burial

-Bell died in Chicago on October 29, 1926.
-He was buried in Chicago's Rosehill Cemetery and Mausoleum.
+Bell died in Chicago, on October 29, 1926, at age 67.
+He was buried in Rosehill Cemetery and Mausoleum in Chicago.

 Legacy

 Illinois' Bell Bowl Prairie amphitheater and Chicago's Bell Park and George Bell American Legion Post are named for him.
 Fort Bell in Bermuda was also named for him.